Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-74. **What’s Git froking?**
+74. **What’s Git forking?**
-Forking is a git clone operation executed on a server copy of a projects repo.
+Forking is a git clone operation executed on a server copy of a project's repo.
 A fork in Git is simply a copy of an existing repository in which the new owner disconnects the codebase from previous committers.
 A fork often occurs when a developer becomes dissatisfied or disillusioned with the direction of a project and wants to detach their work from that of the original project.

 75. **Is it better to fork or clone in Git?**
-If you would like to make changes directly to a repository you have the permission to contribute to, then **cloning** will be the first step before we implement the actual changes and push.
+If you would like to make changes directly to a repository you have permission to contribute to, then **cloning** will be the first step before we implement the actual changes and push.
-If you don't have permissions to contribute to the repository, but would like to implement changes anyway, a **fork** is the way to go.
+If you don't have permission to contribute to the repository but would like to implement changes anyway, a **fork** is the way to go.

-76. **What’s difference between statefull vs stateless?**
+76. **What’s the difference between stateful vs stateless?**
 **stateless** system sends a request to the server and relays the response (or the state) back without storing any information.
-**stateful** systems expect a response, track information, and resend the request if no response is received.
+**Stateful** systems expect a response, track information, and resend the request if no response is received.
-- Stateless Protocol is a network protocol in which Client send request to the server and server response back as per the given state.
+- Stateless Protocol is a network protocol in which the Client sends a request to the server and the server responds back as per the given state.
-- Stateful Protocol is a network protocol in which if client send a request to the server then it expects some kind of response, in case of no response then it resend the request.
+- Stateful Protocol is a network protocol in which if a client sends a request to the server then it expects some kind of response, in case of no response then it resends the request.

-77. **What’s message broker?
+77. **What’s a message broker?
 Or message queue (MQ)** Way of how the microservices communicate
-A message broker is software that enables applications, systems, and services to communicate with each other and exchange information.
-EX: redis , Rabbit MQ
+A message broker is a software that enables applications, systems, and services to communicate with each other and exchange information.
+EX: redis, Rabbit MQ